Website Accessibility statement

 7. How we tested the website

-This website was last tested on 16 April 2020.
+This website was last tested in February 2021.
 The test was carried out by us.
 We tested our main website platform, available at http://pontyclun.net

 We used this approach to decide on a sample of pages to test –